-Self test shall be executed on switch-on or at other times at ALMA request in order to locate failures down to LRU level.
+Self test for the other devices shall be executed on switch-on or at other times at ALMA request in order to locate failures.

 Self test shall:

 - exercise functions

 - check initialization procedure

 - Carry out test at ACU level

 It shall be possible to initiate the self test routine in remote mode and from the local control panel.